Skip to ContentSkip to Navigation

 The dome on top of the Bernoulliborg

-The University of Groningen is one of four places in the Netherlands where the subject of astronomy can be studied.
-In order to gain experience with doing astronomical research, students from Groningen travel to the Canary Islands every year.
-They will do observations with a professional telescope for a week.
-In order to prepare them, the students will do some observations with the telescope of the Blaauw observatory.
-In this way, they already experienced what you will need for and what it is like to do an astronomical research.
-Now they are prepared to observe with a large telescope.
+The University of Groningen is one of four places in the Netherlands where astronomy can be studied.
+To gain experience in astronomical research, students from Groningen travel to the Canary Islands every year.
+There, they can spend a week making observations with a professional telescope.
+In preparation, the students perform observations with the telescope of the Blaauw Observatory.
+As a result, they have already experienced for themselves what is involved in doing good astronomical research and are well prepared to start working with a large telescope.

-The observatory is regularly open to public.
-Here you will find more information about the public evenings.
-During these evenings you can marvel at the beauty of the Universe.
-If you have never seen the craters on the Moon, the rings of planet Saturn or objects far in the universe, you should definitely come by!
-If the sky is not clear enough to use the telescope, interesting lectures will be held about our place in the Universe.
-To see a short video report, you can click on the "Start" icon on the video above.
+The interested public can also visit the observatory.
+You can find more information about the public evenings here.
+During these evenings, you can marvel at the beauty of the universe.
+So if you have never seen the craters on the Moon, the rings of planet Saturn or objects far out in the universe, be sure to come along!
+And when it's not bright out, lectures will be held on our place in the universe.

-The observatory has a 40 cm reflector telescope of the type Ritchey-Chrétien.
+The observatory has a 40 cm reflecting telescope and is of the Ritchey-Chrétien type.
 It is one of the largest telescopes in the Netherlands.
-The telescope has high quality optics and is ideal for photographing objects located deep in the universe.
-Photography is done with a special digital camera, which is extremely sensitive to weak objects.
-Purchasing the telescope was made possible by a subsidy from the Gratama foundation.
+The telescope has high-quality optics and is ideally suited for photographing objects deep in the universe.
+Photographing is done with a special digital camera that is extremely sensitive to faint objects.
+The purchase of the telescope was made possible by a grant from the Gratama foundation.
 More information about the telescope can be found here.

-The telescope is located in a dome having a diameter 6.5 meters and has enough space to fit 25 people.
-A company called Ashdome from the United States supplied the dome.
-The telescope can be controlled from a small control room.
-In the control room you can also find a small spectroscope room.
-To capture spectra, the light received from the telescope can be led to this room using a glass fibre.
-In this way, students can determine the chemical composition of, for example, stars, galaxies or the Sun.
+The telescope is in a dome with a diameter of 6.5 metres and can accommodate 25 people.
+The dome was supplied by US company Ashdome.
+The telescope can be operated from a small control room.
+There is also a small spectroscope room.
+Light from the telescope can be directed via fibre optics to this room to record spectra.
+Students can then determine the chemical composition of, for example, stars, galaxies, or the sun.

 The 40 cm Ritchey-Chrétien mirror telescope.